 Knowing which sites are blocked in GoGuardian Admin is not available within GoGuardian Teacher.

 Quick Lists are groups of URLs that can be quickly added or removed to your Allow or Block list.
 There are three types of quick lists: GoGuardian Quick Lists, District Quick Lists, and Custom Quick Lists.

 GoGuardian Quick Lists

-When using Block Mode, adding a single URL to your exceptions list may not be enough to allow access to a site.
+When using an Allow List, adding a single URL to your website list may not be enough to allow access to a site.
 Many websites use a series of redirects and subdomains in order to access their site.

-GoGuardian Quicklists are typically used in Block Mode scenarios.
-Adding the Google Docs Quick List to an allow mode scene will cause all Google Docs services to be blocked.
+GoGuardian Quicklists are typically used in Allow List scenarios.
+Adding the Google Docs Quick List to a Block List scene will cause all Google Docs services to be blocked.

 Custom Quick Lists

-You can also create your own Quick Lists to easily add or remove groups of URLs to your exceptions list without having to add or remove them individually.
+You can also create your own Quick Lists to easily add or remove groups of URLs to your Allow or Block list without having to add or remove them individually.

-Quick Lists can be added to any of your personal scenes in Block Mode or Allow Mode.
+Quick Lists can be added to any of your personal scenes in an Allow List or Block List.
 Quick Lists can be modified at any time.

 Tabs will only open if the student has a Chrome web browser window open and running.
 So, if your student does not receive them right away, ask them to open a Chrome web browser window, and they should receive the tabs.